Jahfeu904x/kontentkanone/README.md

-# Kontent Kanone 🚀
+# Kontent Kannon 🚀

 ## Overview

-Kontent Kanone is a Web3-powered content distribution tool built on Solana.
+Kontent Kannon is a Web3-powered content distribution tool built on Solana.
 It enables users to blast their content across Web2 and Web3 platforms with a single transaction, ensuring permanent on-chain storage and automated multi-platform publishing.

 ## Features